 2. You keep going on your own.
 Branching, which is required less and less the further you go into your J-J sentences, becomes easy.
 And then branching becomes unnecessary.
 You have a sentence, you look up the unknown word, you add it to Anki, and you are done with that sentence.
 No branching required.

-Finish this deck (and possibly Jalup Advanced and Expert), and then continue on your own?
+Finish this deck (and possibly the Jalup Advanced 1000), and then continue on your own?
 You’ll smile and laugh at branching.
 My ultimate goal is to make monolingual learning, branching and the difficult image that is attached a thing of the past.

 What Happens to the “One Deck” sold here on Jalup?

 Nothing.
 The One Deck is still incredibly useful as providing a massive library of Japanese-Japanese sentences, that have branches built in, and show the full set of vocabulary that will rocket you to fluency.

 250 Japanese Level Up original cards in: